 1. Much Ado About Nothing

 Much Ado About Nothing is one of my favorite Shakespearian works, and I must say I was very much looking forward to reading a modern manga take on this timeless classic.
-Unfortunately, I was shocked to discover that the story in this book amounted to little more than a precise frame-by-frame retelling of the 1966 Don Knott’s film “The Ghost & Mister Chicken” interspersed with some of the dialogue from the original play.
+Unfortunately, I was shocked to discover that the story in this book amounted to little more than a confusing retelling of the 1966 Don Knott’s film “The Ghost & Mister Chicken”.

-What’s more, the authors did not even take the time to redraw each scene from the movie themselves, and have instead resorted to simply printing random screen captures from the film in each panel.
+What’s more, the authors did not even take the time to redraw each scene from the movie themselves, and have instead resorted to simply printing random, out-of-sequence screen captures from the film in each panel without even adding any dialogue.
 Take a look:

-Overall, this book ends up being only slightly more nonsensical than the others in the series, but I would hesitate to recommend it to manga purists.
+Overall, this book ends up being only slightly more nonsensical than the others in the series, but I would hesitate to recommend it to anyone but manga purists.